vu-bco7006/template-assessment-3/README.md

 - ``orders.csv``: Order information including customer names and shipping addresses in the duration
 - ``order_details.csv``: The details of orders

-Examine the datasets to understand what data you have and what their information they have.
+Examine the datasets to understand what data you have.
 Then, write Python programs to find out the facts required by the management as listed below.

 ## Questions
 1. Based on the freights spent on these orders, please estimate the budget of monthly freights for this business.